wpmetabox/docsv2/docs/tutorials/create-contact-form.md

 Your contact form is ready for use.
 However, I want to see the details of the submitted contacts directly in the admin dashboard, so I will show them as columns in the next step.

-## Step 4: Show contact information in the admin column
+## 4. Showing contact information in the admin column

 To have a page listing all the contacts information in the admin dashboard, you need the help of the **MB Admin Columns** extension.
 Go back to the created custom field group, and set up for each field.